 Edinburgh Airport Guide (EDI)

 Located a short distance west of the Scottish capital, Edinburgh Airport is the main airport for access to eastern Scotland.
-Our Edinburgh Airport guide includes contact details and information on facilities, transportation and accommodation options.
+Our Edinburgh Airport guide includes contact details as well as information regarding terminal facilities, public transportation and nearby accommodation.

 Edinburgh Airport is located just off the westbound A8 from the centre of Edinburgh.
 The well-signposted access road turns north off the A8 between the Gogar and Newbridge roundabouts.